National Fashion Retailer

 “AFS has made it easy to identify what the report is conveying, and our executives can manage their way through them.
 We didn’t want to drown them with data,” said the supply chain logistics director.

-Every year, the retailer tasks AFS with analyzing their total FedEx spend to ensure their contracted 3.5% rate cap isn’t exceeded.
-Through the audit process, AFS has identified instances where the rate cap was exceeded and worked with FedEx to have the rates adjusted to 3.5% or less.
+Every year, the retailer tasks AFS with analyzing their total parcel spend to ensure their contracted 3.5% rate cap isn’t exceeded.
+Through the audit process, AFS has identified instances where the rate cap was exceeded and worked with the carrier to have the rates adjusted to 3.5% or less.

 The retailer has saved nearly $800,000 on its parcel spend over a 12-month period with AFS.
 Recently, in the course of just one week, AFS found $184,000 in short pay savings for the retailer.